pingcap/docs-cn/v3.0/how-to/deploy/tidb-binlog.md

 > **Note:**
 >
 > - When TiDB is running, you need to guarantee that at least one Pump is running normally.
-> - To enable the TiDB-Binlog service in TiDB server, use the `-enable-binlog` startup parameter in TiDB, or add enable=true to the [binlog] section of the TiDB server configuration file.
+> - To enable the TiDB Binlog service in TiDB server, use the `-enable-binlog` startup parameter in TiDB, or add enable=true to the [binlog] section of the TiDB server configuration file.
-> - Make sure that the TiDB-Binlog service is enabled in all TiDB instances in a same cluster, otherwise upstream and downstream data inconsistency might occur during data replication.
-If you want to temporarily run a TiDB instance where the TiDB-Binlog service is not enabled, set `run_ddl=false` in the TiDB configuration file.
+> - Make sure that the TiDB Binlog service is enabled in all TiDB instances in a same cluster, otherwise upstream and downstream data inconsistency might occur during data replication.
+If you want to temporarily run a TiDB instance where the TiDB Binlog service is not enabled, set `run_ddl=false` in the TiDB configuration file.
 > - Drainer does not support the `rename` DDL operation on the table of `ignore schemas` (the schemas in the filter list).
 > - If you want to start Drainer in an existing TiDB cluster, generally you need to make a full backup of the cluster data, obtain `savepoint`, import the data to the target database, and then start Drainer to replicate the incremental data from `savepoint`.